Zoning Permit or Certificate of Use

 The application is reviewed to ensure that the type of business is permitted in the zoning district where it will be located.
 If the business activity is not allowed there, the application will be rejected.
 If the business is allowed on the property, the application will be processed on the computer.

 A ffidavits, declarations or other forms may be required, depending on the type of business proposed, and depending on the zoning classification of the property.
 In some instances, plans may be required.

 All businesses must be reviewed by Environmental Resources Management which is also located at the Miami-Dade Permitting and Inspection Center.

 For most businesses, the C.U. application may take one to two hours for processing, if walked through in person.

-Mailed and faxed applications require additional time as they are forwarded to DERM and other offices, as needed.
+Mailed and faxed applications require additional time as they are forwarded to other appropriate offices, as needed.
 These applications take four to five days, and require follow up by the applicant.

 Tracking your application.
 Once the application is loaded into the computer system, a call to the informational voice response system will reveal the status of the application.
 The assigned C.U. process number is required to access the system at 305-591-7966.
 Listen to the easy to follow instructions.
 Press 1 for English, 2 for Spanish, then Press 4, then 2 for Certificate of Use Information.Back to Top

 Some businesses have to be inspected before a C.U. can be issued.
 These inspections are completed within two days from the day requested, and may include electrical, mechanical, plumbing, fire, building and zoning inspections.

 Inspections, if needed, take approximately two days.
 Call the Zoning Inspections Section at 786-315-2660 with your process number.Back to Top

 In most cases, fees for the C.U. are based on the square footage of the area to be occupied plus an environmental fee, 6% concurrency fee and an 8% surcharge.